2023 Yokohama F. Marinos season

-The 2023 Yokohama F. Marinos season is the club's 51st season in existence and the 41st consecutive season in the top flight of Japanese football.
+The 2023 Yokohama F. Marinos season was the club's 51st season in existence and the 41st consecutive season in the top flight of Japanese football.
 In addition to the domestic league, in which they are the defending champions, Yokohama F. Marinos participates in this season's editions of the Emperor's Cup, the J.League Cup and the AFC Champions League.

 The club officially started the 2023 season resuming training sessions on 10 January 2023.
 They unveiled the team for the 2023 season including new signings presentations, as well as new shirt number system, on 14 January 2023.